Ilke415/password-manager/README.md

 ### Description

-Application for storing passwords as encrypted data in database which user can access after login to his account and cam add, edit or delete them.
+Application for storing passwords as encrypted data in database which user can access after login to his account and can add, edit or delete them.